jaiarobotics/jaiabot/src/doc/markdown/page56_cloud.md

 ## Network addresses

-The use of the `ip.py` tool (in `jaiabot/rootfs/customization/includes.chroot/etc/jaiabot` or `/etc/jaiabot/ip.py` on the hub/bots) is recommended for determining IP addresses for a given node, id, fleet, etc.
+The use of the `jaia-ip.py` tool is recommended for determining IP addresses for a given node, id, fleet, etc.

 The network address assignment for the Jaia Cloud is intended to complement the existing fleet specific [VPN](page55_vpn.md).
 This means that a given fleet may have up to three VPN subnets assigned: